YorkshireKev/kevssite.com-jekyll-version/_posts/2020-05-06-central-cavern.md

 <iframe src="https://player.vimeo.com/video/428592264" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

+# 25-Jun-2020 - Collapsing Platforms, Keys and More #
 Over the last 3 weeks, I've made a fair amount of progress on and off.
 I've got the basic game working, with collapsing platforms, keys.
 Willy can now be killed by hitting the guardian or a spikey plant etc, or even by falling too far.

 I've had to adjust some of the platforms to make the game possible to complete.